Language: EN

 While typed programming languages,

-• Are more rigorous and robust, because they allow errors to be detected earlier
+• Are more rigorous and robust, because they allow for earlier error detection

 • Are more suitable for large projects

-• In general, have better performance because they allow the compiler to make optimizations
+• Generally have better performance because they allow the compiler to make optimizations

 Let’s see it with an example

-Suppose you have to make a call to a web service, which returns the data of a user.
-For this, we have a function that has already been made for us makeAPIRequest(), which makes the request and returns the data.
+Suppose that you have to make a call to a web service, that returns user data.
+For this, we have a function that has already been provided to us makeAPIRequest(), which performs the request and returns the data.

-In an untyped language like JavaScript, I only have to make the request, and the object that is “magically” returned has all the properties I need.
+In an untyped language like JavaScript, I only have to make the request, and the object that it returns “magically” has all the properties I need.

-const response = makeAPIRequest(); // function that makes the request to the API
+const response = makeAPIRequest(); // function that makes the API request

-However, in a strongly typed language like C#, I would have to define what it will return beforehand
+However, in a strongly typed language like C# I would have to define what it is going to return beforehand.

 // You need to define a class that matches the structure of the object returned by the API